 Hospice Care Providers

-Entering end-of-life care can be financially, emotionally, and legally taxing on seniors and their loved ones alike.
-Social workers working in hospice care facilities provide the counseling necessary to process difficult emotions and can even help families with estate planning and other legal issues.
+End-of-life care is financially, emotionally, and legally demanding for seniors and families alike.
+Social workers in hospice care provide counseling to help people process what’s ahead and can help families navigate estate planning and related legal matters.

 Mental Healthcare Providers

-Some mental health clinics and private mental health practices employ social workers to focus on serving their older clients’ unique needs.
-However, senior mental health specialists can be found in any number of other environments like hospitals and assisted living communities.
-Many of these types of professionals earn Masters in Social Work (MSW) so they can become Licensed Clinical Social Workers (LCSWs) and provide advanced mental health treatments.
+Some mental health clinics and private practices employ social workers specifically to serve older clients.
+Many of these professionals earn a Master of Social Work (MSW) to become Licensed Clinical Social Workers and provide advanced mental health treatment.

 Passionate about improving mental healthcare access for seniors all across California?
 Learn how to become a Licensed Clinical Social Worker and do just that.